GreenDelta/openLCA2-manual/src/allocation.md

 ![](./media/avoided_example_model_graph.png)
 <br>_The model graph where heat is accounted for as avoided and has a respective provider besides it is an output of the process_

+Note that the flow which is avoided is displayed in the process but also in the product system italic.
+In complex models this can help you to differentiate between common flows and avoided flows.

 </div>